nfisher/sdb-cap/index.md

 {% include carousel.html %}

+####Sandown Bay Resource Capital is a specialist mining private equity firm.

+We invest in mining companies globally and work with them to <strong>transform</strong> and <strong>build</strong> strong and sustainable businesses.

 Sandown Bay was founded by senior mining industry professionals with decades of experience working with the world’s largest mining companies.
 Our team has a long history of acquiring, developing and operating mining assets globally and creating value for all stakeholders.